clue/reactphp-multicast/README.md

 #### createReceiver()

-The `createSender($address)` method can be used to create a socket capable of receiving incoming multicast datagrams and sending outgoing unicast or multicast datagrams.
+The `createReceiver($address)` method can be used to create a socket capable of receiving incoming multicast datagrams and sending outgoing unicast or multicast datagrams.
 It returns a [`Socket`](#socket) instance.

 ```php
 $socket = $factory->createReceiver('224.10.20.30:4050');